-Among the serious limitations of Electrical Force Microscopy are the sensitivity and signal to noise ratio.
-Enlargement of the probe tip radius can increase the area of electrical interaction and improve these parameters, but this improvement leads to a loss of resolution in both topography and EFM imaging.
-The novel DPE probe consists of a special structure of conductive layers, which provides a more stable electrical signal and less noise with little impact on resolution.
+Among the serious limitations of Electrical Force Microscopy are the sensitivity and signal-to-noise ratio.
+Enlargement of the AFM probe tip radius can increase the area of electrical interaction and improve these parameters, but this improvement leads to a loss of resolution in both topography and EFM imaging.
+The novel DPE AFM probe consists of a special structure of conductive layers, which provides a more stable electrical signal and less noise with little impact on resolution.

 ORDERING OPTIONSClick on a product type below to order online.